Checking date: 18/03/2025 11:05:37

 Requirements (Subjects that are assumed to be known)

-History of Philosophy (I and II) Moral Philosophy Logic and argumentation
+History of Philosophy (I and II) Moral Philosophy

 Objectives

 The course will offer an analysis of classical and contemporary philosophical discussions concerning the meaning of Metaphysics, its character and its relations to social and political dimensions.
 The course will develop a detailed reading and hermeneutical commentary of classical and contemporary texts, which will contribute to the development of the following competences: 1.
 Approach to a reflection on metaphysics as a problem.
-2. Knowledge of abstract concepts in the classical and contemporary interpretation of the natural, social and personal world, and, specially, those of selfhood, experience, action and truth.
+2. Knowledge of abstract concepts in the classical and contemporary interpretation of the natural, social and personal world, and, specially, those of selfhood, experience, action, truth, Good, Beauty.
 3. Interpretation and understanding of the arguments and reasons (perspectives, styles, theories).
 4. Interpretation of those concepts and arguments in different cultural contexts and in the diverse philosophical styles and traditions.
 5. Understanding and use of different forms of expression and diverse renderings.
 6. Competece achievement in developing arguments and writing reviews by way of writing short papers and essays.

 Description of contents: programme